brianhigh/lp2da/basic_python_syntax.md

 not get to this material until later in our course.
-However, if you are signing up for online materials for our course now, and there is a time-limited discount offer currently running, you may want to sign up for this Udemy course now, while you can stilll take advantage of the discounted costs, as they can be significant.
+However, if you are signing up for online materials for our course now, and there is a time-limited discount offer currently running, you may want to sign up for this Udemy course now, while you can still take advantage of the discounted costs, as they can be significant.

 * [Udemy: Data Analysis in Python with Pandas](https://www.udemy.com/data-analysis-in-python-with-pandas/)

 NOTE: This course is a few years old now and was taught using Python 2.7.

+This course covers more than *Pandas*, and the instructor does a good job explaining and demonstrating the various concepts along the way.
+It provides an alternative presentation to the first third of the material covered in *Python for Data Science and Machine Learning Bootcamp*.
+It covers all of the material in *Python A-Z™: Python For Data Science With Real Exercises!* except for the "Advanced Visualization" section, but with more focus on *Pandas*.

 #### Books